 Oregano oil isn’t officially recognized as a drug by the FDA which means that it is not usually recommended by doctors.

-As oil of oregano is a natural substance that’s widely available, there is little interest in human studies for this herb.
+As the oil of oregano is a natural substance that’s widely available, there is little interest in human studies for this herb.

-This is the reason why many studies related dried or fresh oregano, including oregano extract, come from animal studies or test tube studies.
+This is the reason why many studies related to dried or fresh oregano, including oregano extract, come from animal studies or test tube studies.

 While the effectiveness of oregano oil has not been proven, this doesn’t mean that it is ineffective.

 Herbalists regularly recommend a dose of 500mg of oregano oil four times a day for the treatment of urine infections.

 With the lack of research, there is also no clear indication of the side effects of oregano oil, so it is important to be cautious when using this essential oil for UTI treatment.

 Can You Use Oregano Oil to Treat a UTI Without Antibiotics?